Tejashree1999/Shunya-blog-template/README.md

 - This is a readme file in markdown format (readme.md) which should be in your github/gitlab repository. later you can add your project files into the repository.

+- Fork this project and edit this file for your blog

 - This is a template for writing the sensor interfacing blog at Shunyainterfaces Workshop

 - You can rearrange or creatively add more information so that the reader will get the most out of it.